 CMM 2019-03 currently restricts fishing effort for vessels targeting North Pacific albacore, which is a level expected to maintain fishing intensity around the TRP in the near future.
 Recognizing that there may be a need to further translate fishing intensity into fleet specific catch or effort limits, the Northern Committee may consider requesting the ISC to provide options for converting fishing intensity to effort and catch as appropriate for various fleets.

 Attachment E

 Commission for the Conservation and Management of

 Highly Migratory Fish Stocks in the Western and Central Pacific Ocean

 NORTHERN COMMITTEE

-EIGHTEENTH REGULAR SESSION
+NINETEENTHREGULAR SESSION

-ELECTRONIC MEETING

-4 – 6 October 2022